Ah, the PlayStation, a serious shot of nostalgia for so many people across the world, including myself.

-It was a highly praised game however, winning many awards across the board and in 2000 gaining the title of the “21st best game of all time” due to its “complete package” of graphics and realistic gameplay.
+However, it was a highly praised game, winning many awards across the board and in 2000 gaining the title of the “21st best game of all time” due to its “complete package” of graphics and realistic gameplay.

 The PS1 controller is supposed to represent the console’s 3D graphics.

 In the pre-PlayStation era, most consoles came with flat joypads.

 Teiyu Goto, the creator of the iconic PlayStation controller, felt that the controller’s 3D design matched the 3D graphics of the games.